minio/kes-docs/content/concepts/kms-migration.md

 ## Concepts

-In general, a KES server connects to a Key Management Service (KMS) The KMS acts as persistent and secure key store.
+A KES server connects to a Key Management Service (KMS).
+The KMS acts as persistent and secure key store.
 The KES server stores all master keys at the KMS.